-Recent NHS figures show that there were 460,862 “incidents” in the quarter between January and March 2017.
-These categories cover everything from patient accidents to faults with medical devices and equipment.
+NHS figures show that there were 460,862 “incidents” between January and March 2017.
+This covers everything from patient accidents to faults with medical devices and equipment.

-The NHS Litigation Authority (NHSLA) is the organisation that handles all compensation claims made against the NHS.
+The NHS Litigation Authority (NHSLA) handles all compensation claims made against the NHS.
 Therefore, they handle nearly 11,000 claims every year.
-Their most recent report shows that orthopaedic surgery claims account for 13% of all claims made against the NHS.

 No Win, No Fee Clinical Negligence Claims

 The majority of clinical negligence claims we handle at The Medical Negligence Experts are done on a No Win No Fee* basis.
-We prefer to work this way as it makes it affordable for anyone who needs it, to have access to top-quality legal advice and support.
-Too often, people do not have several thousand pounds readily available to instruct a solicitor.
-As a result, they tend not to want to make a compensation claim.
+We work this way as it makes it affordable for anyone who needs to have access to top-quality legal advice and support.

 A No Win, No Fee* claim, sometimes called a Conditional Fee Arrangement (CFA) removes the need to pay legal fees upfront.
 Instead of placing yourself under financial stress at a time when you may already be physically fragile and emotionally vulnerable, you can start your claim without concern that you will end up with a large bill at the end.